A student favorite is the 'Experimenting with Sound Waves'

 - Does the sound wave that you made match the mouth movements of the cartoon head?
 Why or why not?

-- Can you find the starting point and ending point of your voice on the sound wave graphic?
+- Can you find the starting point and ending point of your voice on the

 - Can you change the mouth movement on the cartoon head if the phoneme does not match the voice?
 (Yes, each frame can be changed to 'repair' any words that did not form correctly.